kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/install-kubeadm.md

 To run containers in Pods, Kubernetes uses a
 {{< glossary_tooltip term_id="container-runtime" text="container runtime" >}}.

+{{< tabs name="container_runtime" >}}
+{{% tab name="Linux nodes" %}}

 By default, Kubernetes uses the
 {{< glossary_tooltip term_id="cri" text="Container Runtime Interface">}} (CRI)
 to interface with your chosen container runtime.

-kubeadm automatically tries to detect the container runtime on Linux nodes by scanning through a list of well known domain sockets.
-The detectable runtimes and the socket paths that are tried are listed in the following table:
+kubeadm automatically tries to detect the container runtime by scanning through a list of well known Unix domain sockets.
+The detectable runtimes and the socket paths that are tried are:

 | Runtime    | Domain Socket                    |
 |------------|----------------------------------|